akruszewski/gibl/manuscript/chapter2.md

 1. Primitives or axioms, starting points.
 As an example, the numbers 1, 2, etc. are something we do not have to implement ourselves since they are already included in the programming language.
 Another example is operations upon the numbers, such as `+`, `*`, etc.
 1. Composition or a way to compose primitives to do complex calculations.
 For example we can combine `+` and `*` as follows: `1 + (2 * 3)` or in prefix notation: `(+ 1 (* 2 3))`
-1. Abstraction or capturing composition of primitives.
+1. Abstraction or capturing the composition of primitives.
 For example, if we find ourselves doing some calculation over and over again, it would be good to capture (abstract, or wrap) it in a function that can be easily re-used

 I> ### Definition 1
 I>